No Dark Matter Seen by XENON

 No need to hit the panic button yet — there’s plenty of parameter space yet to be explored.
 That grey blob in the bottom right is a set of predictions from a restricted class of supersymmetric models (taking into account recent LHC limits).
 So it’s not like we’re finished yet.
 But it is too bad.
 This run of XENON had a realistic shot of actually finding the dark matter.
 It could be harder to detect than we had hoped, or it could very well be something with an extremely small cross-section, like an axion.
 The universe decides what’s out there, we just have to dig in and look for it.

-45 thoughts on “No Dark Matter Seen by XENON”
+45 responses to “No Dark Matter Seen by XENON”

 You mentioned axions as a possible dark matter candidate; however, I was under the impression that the parameter space for axions has been even more tightly constrained than it has for WIMPs.